 The majority view

-The current consensus among scientists and historians is that Darwin and Wallace independently arrived at their version of ‘macroevolution by natural selection’.
+The current consensus among scientists and historians is that Darwin and Wallace independently arrived at their version of ‘macroevolution by natural selection’ (I’m using ‘macroevolution’ here as a short-hand for ‘the evolutionary origin of species’).
 Thus, all three deserve the title of independent ‘originators’ of this idea.
 This is also the view that I hold, barring new evidence.

 (Aside: Milton Wainwright has argued that the word ‘originator’ implies the first, and so the term should not be applied to Darwin and Wallace.
 I like the word because of its neat double-meaning relating to the ‘origin of species’, so I prefer to use the word here in an alternative sense of ‘someone who independently came up with the idea of the origin of species via natural selection’.)